Input Controls

 choose

-Displays options as clickable buttons (an alternative to select
+Displays options as clickable buttons (an alternative to select).
+It requires an options array.

 Example